AI & IT: What's Up with Microsoft Copilot? A Q&A with Brien Posey

 With all the FUD surrounding Copilot, we asked Microsoft MVP and Redmond columnist Brien Posey to answer some questions and help us cut through the hype surrounding the upcoming tech.

-Microsoft announced Microsoft 365 Copilot in March (not yet released; no date yet).
+Microsoft announced Microsoft 365 Copilot in March.
 There's also GitHub Copilot for programmers (released in June; $10-$19 per month), and Microsoft's version of Github Copilot for Visual Studio programmers, VS Code Copilot (also not yet released).
 And, on top of that, Microsoft has announced Microsoft Security Copilot (again, not yet released).

 With all these versions of Copilot, limited beta availability and no official release dates, there's a lot of confusion around Copilot -- what it is, what it isn't (and when we'll get it).
 We asked popular Redmond columnist and Microsoft MVP Brien Posey, who's been keeping up on Microsoft's AI initiatives from the standpoint of practical implementations for IT pros, what he knows, what he expects and anything else he could shed light on.
 Here's that interview: